Students reflect on their path to recovery and normalcy after mental health crises.

 There, a nurse strip searched her body for cuts or marks — any wound Mia could itch or reopen.
 They gave her new clothes and slippers; she could only wear stretch-band pants, t-shirts and laceless shoes.
 After her confiscated belongings were searched, any items deemed safe were placed back in her room.

 It was small, around the size of a dorm single.
-The walls were white plaster with no protrusions, and the room had little furniture. ere was a small window in the door with a piece of paper taped over it that a nurse could ip up when making rounds.
+The walls were white plaster with no protrusions, and the room had little furniture.
+There was a small window in the door with a piece of paper taped over it that a nurse could flip up when making rounds.
 Mia was exhausted, but she took a shower anyway in a little alcove that didn’t have a door so the nurse could still see her.
 Finally, the weight of the past several months, and indeed many years, caught up to Mia, and she fell asleep.

 Looking back on the seven days she spent in the intensive psychiatric ward, Mia says for the most part, she liked it there.
 There was no academic pressure or family stress to worry about.
 She even made friends with other young adults in the ward.
 She had a strict schedule, and she followed it.